microbiomedata/external-metadata-awareness/README.md

 many GitHub repos and Google Docs.

 Value sets for the three MIxS environmental context fields, for the Soil environment, have been retained as static enumerations in the NMDC submission-schema.
-The Soil `env_broad_scale` value set contains 39

-_(add recent findings and max name length idea?)_

 ## Implementation Questions